Charles E W Bean, Diaries, AWM38 3DRL 606/159/1 - June 1917 - Part 5

 responsible for bed of

-La Douse River.
+La Douve River.

 Had to hold Black Line

-10 hrs. till others (shorthand) moved
+10 hrs. till other [shorthand] moved

-thro there for Green Line.
+thro there for Green line.

 This ws a case of